telerik/blazor-docs/components/combobox/events.md

 The `OnChange` event is suitable for handling custom values the user can enter as if the combo box were an input.
 The key differences with `ValueChanged` are:

 * `OnChange` does not prevent two-way binding (the `@bind-Value` syntax)
-* `OnChange` fires only when the user presses `Enter`, or blurs the input (for example, clicks outside of the combo box).
+* `OnChange` fires only when the user types in the input and presses `Enter`, or blurs the input (for example, clicks outside of the combo box).
 It does not fire on every keystroke, even when `AllowCustom="true"`, and it does not fire when an item is selected from the dropdown.

 See the [ComboBox Overview - Selected Item]({%slug components/combobox/overview%}#selected-item) article for details on when the event fires and how item selection and `Value` work.